Generative AI Projects For Beginners

 - MidJourney

-“A glowing neon city suspended in the clouds, with flying cars and a futuristic skyline.”
+Example Prompt “A glowing neon city suspended in the clouds with flying cars and a futuristic skyline.”

-The AI will generate an image that matches this description.
+The AI generates an image based on this prompt.

 How Beginners Can Start